Skip to Main Content

 How closed accounts affect your credit score

-1. Your payment history.
+• Your payment history: Whether you’ve made the minimum payments on time.
 This makes up 35 percent of your score.

-2. Your credit utilization ratio.
-This is how much debt you carry compared to how much revolving credit (like credit cards) you have access to, and it accounts for 30 percent of your score.
+• Your credit utilization ratio: How much debt you carry compared to how much revolving credit (like credit cards) you have.
+This accounts for 30 percent of your score.

-3. The average length of your credit history.
-The average age of your credit accounts for 15 percent of your score.
+• The average length of your credit history: The time your credit accounts have been open.
+This makes up 15 percent of your score.

-4. New credit.
-When you apply for a new credit account, your credit score takes a small hit.
+• New credit: Applying for new credit may temporarily lower your credit rating.
 This accounts for 10 percent of your score.

-5. Your credit mix.
-Your credit mix is how much debt you carry in different categories like mortgage loans and credit cards.
+• Your credit mix: How much debt you carry in different categories, such as mortgage loans and credit cards.
 This accounts for 10 percent of your score.

 When to remove a closed account from your credit report

 You do not need to remove a closed account from your credit report if it is in good standing.
-Positive closed accounts could help your score by showing a history of consistent on-time payments.
+However, you may want to take some steps to remove a closed account that is negatively impacting your credit score.

 How to deal with negative closed accounts

-If a closed account negatively impacts your credit score, you have a few options for removing this old debt from your credit report.
+If a closed account is hurting your credit score, you have a few options for trying to remove this old debt from your credit report.
+However, removal isn’t guaranteed unless the account contains a true error, as it ultimately depends on each credit bureau’s policies.

 Option 1: Formally dispute inaccuracies on your credit report